EasyCorp/EasyAdminBundle/Resources/doc/tutorials/customizing-admin-controller.md

 ### Customize the Form Used to Edit Existing Entities

-In addition to customizing the form to create new entities, you can also customize the form used to edit any of the existing entities.
-In this case the method name is constructed as `create<EntityName>EditForm()`.
+The form used to edit any of the existing entities can be customized in a similar fashion.
+In this case, the method name is constructed as `create<EntityName>EditForm()`.
 A generic method called `createEditForm()` is also available to customize the edit form for all the entities managed by the backend.

 ### Tweak a Specific Entity Before Persisting/Updating/Removing It